mlgupta/keyper-web/content/post/anatomy-of-openssh-krl/index.md

         struct revoked_certs_list revoked_certs;
 };
 ```
 I started with ```struct ssh_krl``` and after spending a couple of hours trying to read and understand the OpenSSH code, my eyes were glazing.
-So, I went back back to the internet search to see if anyone has already figured this out.
+So, I went back to the internet search to see if anyone has already figured this out.
 I found this [page](https://github.com/openssh/openssh-portable/blob/master/PROTOCOL.krl).

 ## KRL File Format
 ```c